aoijs/documentation/src/functions/usdchannelpermissionsfor.md

+---
+description: Returns list of perms the specified user or role has in the channel
+---

 # $channelPermissionsFor

 This function returns a list of permissions the specified user or role has for the current or specified channel ID